coodoo-io/help_scout_beacon/README.md

 ### Cleanup / Logout

-Once done you can remove all data by logging out:
+Once done you can remove all data:

 ```dart
 HelpScoutBeacon.clear()